hunghnguyen/MoneroSigner/docs/code_structure.md

 In an typical webserver context the `View` would send data to an html template (e.g. Jinja) which would then dynamically populate the page with html elements like `<input>`, `<button>`, `<img>`, etc. This is analgous to our `gui.screens` constructing a UI renderer by piecing together various `gui.components` as needed.

 `Controller` is a global singleton that any `View` can access and update as needed.

+---

+There is some mess up between views and screens and I don't see it very practical, IMO views and screens should be merged together.
+But there a so many things, that scream for a complete new implementation to the differences between BTC and XMR, that there is a serious question on how to transform the code or not reimplemtent from ground up.